omahs/website-5/docs/explainers/proof-system/what_is_a_trace.md

 `RISC Zero's computational receipts use cutting-edge technology to audit an execution trace while preserving computational privacy.`

-*For more technical description of the process of creating a computational receipt, see the [proof system sequence diagram](proof-system-sequence-diagram.md), the [seal construction explainer](constructing-a-seal.md) and the [STARKs reference page](../../reference-docs/about-starks.md).*
+*The core of a RISC Zero receipt is a [zk-STARK](../../reference-docs/about-starks.md); for a more technical description of how we turn an execution trace into a zk-STARK, see the [proof system sequence diagram](proof-system-sequence-diagram.md) and our [STARK by Hand](stark-by-hand.md) explainer.*